 When is this program taking place?

-The program begins Saturday Oct 17 and runs until Sat Dec 5, 2020.
-The main lessons are Saturdays from 10-11:30am Eastern time.
-Generally speaking we should be done in 1 hr, but with a live class often we stay for extra Q&A. During the weekdays we will have optional coaching/tutorial sessions.
+The program begins Saturday May 20 and runs until Sat July 8, 2023.
+The main lessons are Saturdays from 9 - 10:30am Eastern time.
+It is best to budget a full 1.5 hours, although most of the time we'll finish up in approx 1 hr, with extra time for Q&A. During the weekdays we will have optional coaching/tutorial sessions.

 What if I can’t attend live on Saturdays?